ipums/ipums.github.io/_posts/2019/2019-01-31-gpl-do-we-need-to-wait-for-the-courts.md

 > A lot of the most difficult questions in free and open source software revolve around the GPL.

-Yet he continues the opening paragraph praising what GPL has accomplished:
+Yet he continues the opening paragraph praising what the GPL has accomplished:

 > The GPL has a lot of things going for it: it is the single most common open source software license, it has brought together a large and vibrant community of developers, and it is a brilliant hack, socially and legally.

-He continues, that despite its accomplishments, the GPL has exasperated not just open source programmers but legal professionals too:
+He continues, that despite its accomplishments, the GPL has exasperated not just open source programmers, like us here in ISRDI IT, but legal professionals too:

 > At the same time there is no single license that is more mistrusted or reviled than the GPL.
 > Many open source developers refuse to accept or release code under the GPL because it imposes restrictions at the same time that it grants freedoms.